Macau casino stocks tumble after junket boss arrest | Malay Mail

-HONG KONG, Nov 29 — Shares in Macau casino operators plunged Monday morning after police said the head of the gambling enclave’s largest junket operator had confessed to running illegal betting activities overseas.
+HONG KONG, Nov 29 — Shares in Macau casino operators plunged today after police said the head of the gambling enclave’s largest junket operator had confessed to running illegal betting activities overseas.

 Alvin Chau, head of Suncity Group, was taken in for questioning over the weekend after mainland authorities announced they had issued a warrant for his arrest.